 The ability God has given us to seek freedom is a powerful thing.
-I have seen firsthand the relief experienced when people break free of the hold addiction can have.
+We have seen firsthand the relief experienced when people break free of the hold addiction can have.
 HPUMC’s Recovery Ministry exists to this effect, aiming to help those struggling receive the guidance and encouragement they need without shame.
 We are here for you.
 Continue reading to learn what the Recovery Ministry team believes about addiction, and discover how we can help you seek freedom, experience recovery, and see transformation in your life.

 At HPUMC, we believe that substance addiction is a disease that can lead to devastating social, economic, spiritual, and physical consequences for individuals, families, and entire communities.

 We believe that grace and acceptance are necessary in order to live a healthy and whole life.
 We believe the church should be a safe, shame-free space for individuals and families seeking transformation and recovery.
 God loves everyone, including those suffering from substance addiction and those close to them, and calls the church to respond.

 We support individuals struggling with this disease through groups and studies, referrals, staff support, and community.
 We also provide care and support for loved ones and families of alcoholics and addicts.